Swetlanda/happy-belly/README.md

 I used the CI Python Linter to check my Python files and addressed all the errors.
 The code now passes all checks successfully.

 I checked homepage, welcome page, sign in, sign out, sign up, recipe list, view recipe, edit recipe, preview recipe, create recipe, search, my recipes, my favorites, delete recipe.

+- I discovered an error with editing recipes, which I fixed with Mark's help just before submission.
+Afterward, I re-checked the admin and views pages using the Pep8ci validator and found no issues.
+However, the screenshots below from these two pages are now outdated.

 - views.py